|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Diane Safer, PhD and Michael Jubinville, MPH

-Genital herpes is a very common, highly contagious sexually transmitted disease (STD) found in both women and men.
+Genital herpes is a very common, highly contagious sexually transmitted infection (STI) found in both women and men.
 It is one of the most commonly reported infectious diseases in the US.
-It often goes unreported because many people don't know they have it, as symptoms can be mild, or mistaken for something else.
+It often goes unreported because many people do not know they have it, as symptoms can be mild or mistaken for something else.

 Genital herpes is a chronic, lifelong infection with symptoms that come and go throughout life.
 Left untreated, genital herpes can cause serious complications.
 It is not curable, but it can be managed.

 Genital herpes is caused by the herpes simplex virus (HSV).
 It is most often caused by HSV-2 but can also be caused by HSV-1, the version of HSV most often associated with cold sores around the mouth.